regresado/regreso/README.md

 Many environment variables are also required for Regreso development.
 These are also documented in the `.env.example` file.

-To build/run, simply run `pnpm run dev` or `pnpm run build && pnpm run start`.
+To install dependencies, run `pnpm install` and to build/start server, use `pnpm run dev` or `pnpm run build && pnpm run start`.

 ## 🤝 Contributing

-Regreso is licensed under the [MIT license](LICENSE.md), a permissive software license which allows you to modify, fork, extend, or redistributethe source code.
+Regreso is licensed under the [MIT license](LICENSE.md), a permissive license which allows you to modify, fork, extend, or redistribute the source code.

+We accept contributions of new features and bug fixes through [Pull Requests](/pulls) and general suggestions/bug reports through [Issues](/issues).
+Before opening either of these, please check if a similar issue/PR has already been opened/assigned and if unsure about its status, it is best to ask before ootentially creating a duplicate.

+**For security reports, please [submit](/security) a private vulnerability disclosure with the relevant information!**

 ## ⚙️ Tech Overview